Track your progress

 Research shows that viewing body positive social media has a positive effect on men and women's body image, self-compassion and mood.

-Who you follow on apps like Instagram & TikTok may make a bigger difference to body image than time spent on social media.
+Who you follow on apps like Instagram and TikTok may make a bigger difference to body image than time spent on social media.
 Diversifying your feed is important!

 Consider why you choose to follow certain accounts.
 How do you feel before and after going on social media?